misha-plus/power-start/README.md

 ===========
 [![Build Status](https://travis-ci.org/misha-plus/power-start.svg?branch=master)](https://travis-ci.org/misha-plus/power-start)

 Server for starting and stopping machines in the LAN.
+Server has API and Web interface.

 Server sent special magic packet to launch computer via Wake-On-LAN.

 For each machine have stored count of start requests.
 If start requests is 0 then server will sent shutdown request to the machine.
 But for some time it will keep machine on when start requests count will 0.

+Raspberry Pi is supported for server and for agent.
+But don't know can the server power on RPI with WOL magic packet.

+## Usage

+Go to GitHub releases page and download appropriate version + config file.

+If some architecture is missed, you can build own version for your OS/Arch.
+Also, you can create issue or create a pull request by edit `.travis.yml`.

 ## Building